Kevinovitz/cyber-security-megathread/tools_and_resources.md

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
 **Arsenal’s Digital Forensics Tools** | Tools by Arsenal Recon used in digital forensics. | https://arsenalrecon.com/downloads/
+**Volatility** | Developed as an open source memory forensics tool written in Python.
+Volatility commands are executed to identify and extract specific artefacts from memory images, and the resulting output can be saved to text files for further examination. | https://github.com/volatilityfoundation/volatility3
 **** |  |

 <br>